Dental Sealants and Fluoride

 According to the National Institute of Health (NIH), “Sealants and fluoride together can prevent almost all tooth decay.”
 This is especially seen when patients are conscientious about their dental home care regimen and their diet.
 However, even if you or your child has sealants that were placed on the chewing surface of posterior teeth, they do not protect the teeth’s smooth surfaces of teeth.
 As stated by the NIH, fluoride, another readily available and inexpensive tool, is the second way we help patients maintain excellent oral health.

 The outer structure of a tooth, the enamel, is strong and able to withstand biting into foods and chewing them.
 But, this structure is not impervious to harm.
 Damage can occur due to trauma to the tooth but often occurs due to dental disease.
 The minerals in our enamel – calcium, and phosphorus – that help keep the enamel strong can be leached out by ‘acid attacks’ from the foods we eat and the liquids we drink.
 The fluoride in our drinking water and in ADA-approved toothpaste serves to both neutralize those acids while helping to replace these two important minerals.
 Research has shown that fluoride not only helps to prevent tooth decay by protecting the enamel it also helps to strengthen weakened enamel.
 And there are patients who benefit from additional fluoride treatment; Drs.
-Hochberg, Diora and To may recommend a fluoride varnish or a fluoride rinse.
+Hochberg and Diora may recommend a fluoride varnish or a fluoride rinse.

 The benefits of fluoride begin even before birth, while teeth are forming, and continue throughout a lifetime.
 In fact, later in life, there is the potential for gum recession, exposing the tooth’s roots to risk, and a reduction of saliva, which helps wash away food particles.
 It’s just as important to use fluoride when older as in youth.